jhwhenry/cpd/wx_orchestrate_ai_gov_upgrade_530.md

 ### Swapping Models

-Patch the IFM CR with updated models (Note: This will remove **llama-3-2-90b-vision-instruct** model)
+**(Note: DO NOT PATCH FOR PROD)** Patch the IFM CR with updated models

 ```
 oc patch watsonxaiifm watsonxaiifm-cr \
 --namespace=${PROJECT_CPD_INST_OPERANDS} \
 --type=merge \
---patch='{"spec":{"install_model_list": ["llama-4-maverick-17b-128e-instruct-fp8","ibm-slate-30m-english-rtrvr","granite-3-2-8b-instruct","mistral-medium-2508","granite-3-3-8b-instruct"]}}'
+--patch='{"spec":{"install_model_list": ["llama-4-maverick-17b-128e-instruct-fp8","ibm-slate-30m-english-rtrvr","granite-3-2-8b-instruct","mistral-medium-2505","granite-3-3-8b-instruct"]}}'

 ```

 ### Update the CPD Route:

 Label will be missing from the cpd route post upgrade.

-Edit the cpd route to add the label "**expose:external-region**" to your cpd-route
+Edit the cpd route to add the label "**expose:external-regional**" to your cpd-route

 ### Groups Missing:

 User groups in access control are missing from UI, but not erased.

 Check the zen-metastore-edb postgred DB values:

 ```
-oc rsh zen-metastore-edb-1
+oc rsh zen-metastore-edb-1 -n ${PROJECT_CPD_INST_OPERANDS}

 sh-5.1$ psql -U postgres -d zen